reaktoro/reaktoro/docs/sphinx/tutorials/equilibrium/co2-solubility-nacl-brine.rst

 .. caution::

-    If you manually specify the chemical species in a phase, you need to make sure that they exist in the thermodynamic database with **exact same name**!
-Replacing ``'CO2(g)'`` above with ``'CO2'`` will cause an error if the database has no gaseous species with such name.
+    If you manually specify the chemical species in a phase, you need to make sure that they exist in the thermodynamic database with the **exact same name**!
+Replacing ``'CO2(g)'`` above with ``'CO2'`` will cause an error if the database has no gaseous species with such a name.

 Constructing the chemical system
 --------------------------------